petmal/MindTrial/README.md

 > - **random-seed**: Provides the seed to use for random sampling.
 If set, requests will generate deterministic results.
 > - **prompt-mode**: When set to "reasoning", instructs the model to reason if supported.
 > - **safe-prompt**: Enables content filtering to ensure outputs comply with usage policies.

+> Currently supported parameters for **xAI** models include:
+>
+> - **temperature**: Controls randomness/creativity of responses (range: 0.0 to 2.0, default: 1.0).
+Lower values produce more focused and deterministic outputs.
+> - **top-p**: Controls diversity via nucleus sampling (range: 0.0 to 1.0, default: 1.0).
+Lower values produce more focused outputs.
+> - **max-completion-tokens**: Controls the maximum number of tokens available to the model for generating a response.
+> - **presence-penalty**: Penalizes new tokens based on their presence in text so far (range: -2.0 to 2.0, default: 0.0).
+Positive values encourage model to use new tokens.
+> - **frequency-penalty**: Penalizes new tokens based on their frequency in text so far (range: -2.0 to 2.0, default: 0.0).
+Positive values encourage model to use less frequent tokens.
+> - **reasoning-effort**: Controls effort on reasoning for supported reasoning-capable models (values: `low`, `high`).
+Not all xAI reasoning models (i.e. Grok 4) accept this parameter.
+> - **seed**: Integer seed to request deterministic sampling when possible.
+Determinism is best-effort. xAI makes a best-effort to return repeatable outputs for identical inputs when `seed` and other parameters are the same.

 > [!NOTE]
 > The results will be saved to `<output-dir>/<output-basename>.<format>`.
 If the result output file already exists, it will be replaced.
 If the log file already exists, it will be appended to.